mdn/browser-compat-data/docs/contributing.md

 - Feature identifiers (the data namespaces, like `css.properties.background`) should make sense and are spelled correctly.
 - Nesting of feature identifiers should make sense.
 - Notes use correct grammar and spelling.
 They should be complete sentences ending with a period.

-### Optional: Generating data using the Web API Confluence Dashboard

-If the feature you're interested in is a JavaScript API, you can cross-reference data against [Web API Confluence](https://web-confluence.appspot.com/) using the `confluence` command.
-This command overwrites data in your current working tree according to data from the dashboard.
-See [Using Confluence](using-confluence.md) for instructions.

 ### Optional: Generating data using the mdn-bcd-collector project